A Centralized portal for users

 Testing the designs

-In partnership with the PM on the product, we developed a research/testing plan to validate our hypothesis and design approach.
+In partnership with the PM on the product, I developed a research/testing plan to validate the design approach.
 We tested a functional prototype with 7 participants over two days.

 6/7 people said they felt the process was more connected and they loved being able to stay in the app